canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 Even outside of social enterprises, the release of OSS by public sector organizations can help stimulate innovation in the private sector.
 It enables companies to create specialized offerings built on OSS, even where such software might otherwise be too expensive for the company to develop in-house.

 OSS can also help maximize overall economic efficiency within society.
-Where software is freely available, and where anyone can add any new features needed, companies can make use of these existing resources rather than expend efforts duplicating an existing project.
+Where software is freely available, and where anyone can add any new features needed, companies can make use of these existing resources rather than expend effort duplicating an existing project.

 #### Employer Benefits